samsch/express-blog/README.md

 - Has authentication and authorization checks for routes where needed
 - Uses CSRF protection for requests which might update the server

-There are some design choices in Express Blog which are not inherently good or bad, but have trade-offs which made sense for this app.
+There are some design choices in Express Blog which are not inherently good or bad, but have trade-offs which made sense for this project.

 - The admin SPA code is separated from the backend
   - This allows for easy organization of the separate tooling and configuration needed for each.